-Imre Bergamasc, 'First Prime' and leader of a bourgeoning empire, is seeing through his plan to forge the bonds between The Returned Continuum and the outlying systems that have yet to return to the fold.
+Imre Bergamasc, 'First Prime' and leader of a burgeoning empire, is seeing through his plan to forge the bonds between The Returned Continuum and the outlying systems yet to return to the fold.
 His whistle-stop tours have taken him on a journey of self-discovery and revelation.
-With his latest destination, Dussehra, seemingly no different from the other hundreds of worlds that have been subsumed by his motley crew with their agenda of avenging the Forts and restoring the galaxy to its previous incarnation.
-But Dussehra's inhabitants are not so willing to be annexed, and before Imre can return to Earth, dark mysteries will manifest in the form of its leaders -
+With his latest destination, Dussehra, seemingly no different from the other hundreds of worlds subsumed by his motley crew with their agenda of avenging the Forts and restoring the galaxy to its previous incarnation.
+But Dussehra's inhabitants are not so willing to be annexed, and before Imre can return to Earth, dark mysteries will manifest in the form of its leaders ...

 Although Earth Ascendant begins with one of Imre's whistle-stop tours, the book is primarily about Earth.
 Upon arrival into the flourishing beacon where the Returned Continuum has set up shop as capital, many changes become apparent.
 With centuries and sometimes millennia transpiring during hardcaster and space travel, the dynamics and structure of civilization can alter dramatically.
-With such a facet, Sean reminds us just how vast the stage of the universe is - and not just in the realm of fiction.
+With such a facet, Sean reminds us just how vast the stage of the universe can be ... and not just in the realm of fiction.
 Unexpected and surprising developments greet Imre, not least of which the revelation that he (or his previous self) might have sired a child.
-During his absence, Imre's old ally Helwise Macphedron has ruled as Regent in his place, something that could have devastating effects.
+During his absence, Imre's old ally Helwise Macphedron has ruled as Regent in his place, something with potentially devastating effects.